Buying a Investment Property

 To put it simply, primary residence refers to a home occupied by its owner the majority of the year.
 When borrowing, the prospective owner will be expected to acknowledge this status on several loan documents.
 Once a home is classified as “owner occupied,” it receives a better interest rate than an investment property.

 An investment property is any home that is NOT occupied by the owner.
 It can, however, also be a second home or vacation home that is too close in proximity to the primary residence.
-Properties such as these pose a bigger risk to lenders and therefore carry a higher interest rate.
+Investment properties such as these pose a bigger risk to lenders and therefore carry a higher interest rate.

 Know Your Limits